ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 Keep the following information in mind when you delete a network interface:

 * Network interface deletion can't be reversed.
-* The floating IPs that are associated with the network interface are implicitly disassociated.
+* The floating IP addresses that are associated with the network interface are implicitly disassociated.
 * You can delete a network interface only when the bare metal server is **Stopped**.
 * You can't delete the primary network interface.

 ## Creating a virtual IP (VIP)
 {: #bare-metal-virtual-ips}

 A VIP is used for moving between interfaces to achieve high availability.
 Typically, two interfaces belong to two servers.
-Each interface has a primary IP that negotiates with VRRP to determine which server owns the VIP.
+Each interface has a primary IP address that negotiates with VRRP to determine which server owns the VIP.

-From a RIAS perspective, you create a VIP the same way that you create a primary IP.
+From the API perspective, you create a VIP the same way that you create a primary IP.

 1. Use the following command to create a VIP.